anywhereinfo/apistyle-guide/Current Auth Flows-675863003175.md

 4. Client credentials are sent to AzureB2C where they are authorized.
 5. After authentication is validated a LIAM token is generated populating claims from it’s own user info.
 This token is returned to the login requester.
 6. Token is then sent in the Authorization header for subsequent calls to the API where the API may enforce additional Authz.

-note

-APIs may require additional headers to be sent as part of their Authentication requirements such as x-customer-number and x-billing-account-number

 APIs may require additional headers to be sent as part of their Authentication requirements such as x-customer-number and x-billing-account-number